es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 The following photo shows the setup after connecting the hardware.
 ![construction](images/construction2.jpg)

+**DIP Switches:** The four switches on the Elastic Node are usally set as in the picture (OFF,ON,ON,OFF).
+When you have trouble uplading something to the Elastic Node turn off the third switch while uplading.

 ## How to use the Code

 After cloning the [elasticnode middleware github repository](https://github.com/es-ude/ElasticNodeMiddleware) and installing [Bazel](https://www.bazel.build/) and the other needed tools, you can run a mini example.